Academany/FabAcademy-Handbook/grading_and_final_evaluation.md

 ## Why Re-Evaluation Backlogs Happen

-The Evaluation Committee members are **volunteering large amounts of their time** to review student work - after teaching the Academy all semester.
+The Evaluation Committee members are **dedicating large amounts of their time** to review student work - after teaching the Academy all semester.
 Please keep this in mind.

 # Fab Academy Evaluation Criteria